PrtmPhlp/DSBMobile/README.md

 Additionally, this project aims to visualize the gathered data on an external Next.js / Static Website to provide a personalized user experience.
 The project is currently highly tailored to integrate with the [DSBMobile](https://www.dsbmobile.de/) system and the [DAVINCI](https://davinci.stueber.de/) layout scheme by [Stüber Systems](https://www.stueber.de/).

 > [!NOTE]
-> The following steps may not be entirely accurate, as the project is still under active development.
+> The following steps may not be entirely accurate, as the project is still under heavy active development.

 The process involves the following steps: